QwenLM/Qwen-VL/README.md

   <br>

 ## News and Updates
-* ```2023.11.28``` 🏆🏆🏆 Qwen-VL achieved the best performance in [DOCVQA](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=1) by using a single model, surpassing GPT4V and PALI-X, without using model ensemble or OCR-pipeline.
+* ```2023.11.28``` 🏆🏆🏆 Qwen-VL-Plus achieved the best performance in [DOCVQA](https://rrc.cvc.uab.es/?ch=17&com=evaluation&task=1) by using a single model, surpassing GPT4V and PALI-X, without using model ensemble or OCR-pipeline.
 Meanwhile, it is also a general model that can help you analyze and understand various tasks by directly inputting images.
-You can enjoy the new model by directly visiting https://qianwen.aliyun.com multi-modal tab.
+You can enjoy the new model by directly visiting the multi-modal tab of [web pages](https://qianwen.aliyun.com).
 * ```2023.9.25``` 🚀🚀🚀 We update Qwen-VL-Chat with more robust Chinese instruction-following ability, improved understanding of web pages and table images, and better dialogue performance (Touchstone: CN: 401.2->481.7, EN: 645.2->711.6).
 * ```2023.9.12``` 😃😃😃 We now support finetuning on the Qwen-VL models, including full-parameter finetuning, LoRA and Q-LoRA.
 * ```2023.9.8``` 👍👍👍 Thanks to [camenduru](https://github.com/camenduru) for contributing the wonderful [Colab](https://github.com/camenduru/Qwen-VL-Chat-colab).
 Everyone can use it as a local or online Qwen-VL-Chat-Int4 Demo tutorial on one 12G GPU.